AvikYadav/AutoGrad-ScalarVersion/README.md

 Computational graph theory

-**Final Note**
+🏁 Final Note

-This notebook is not about efficiency — it’s about clarity.
+This project is not about speed or scale.

+It’s about understanding.

-“If you can build autograd for scalars, you truly understand backpropagation.”
+If you can build autograd for scalars, you truly understand backpropagation.

+⭐ If this helped you, consider starring the repo!